top of page

 The VOTE (Voting Opportunity and Translation Equity) Ordinance

 All citizens have the right to vote and deserve equal opportunity and access to the ballot.
-The VOTE Ordinance will expand access to fully translated ballots and voting material for more suburban Cook County residents with limited-English-proficiency in 2020.
+The VOTE Ordinance will expand access to fully translated ballots and voting material for more suburban Cook County residents with limited-English-proficiency starting in 2020.

 The Voting Rights Act (VRA) of 1965 has not been updated since 1992, and only requires that covered states or political subdivisions (which Cook County is) translate voting materials in English and for persons of American Indian, Asian American, Alaskan Native or Spanish heritage who meet a threshold of 10,000 or more limited English speakers.